 PACKING & DISTRIBUTION FACILITY

-The East 33 Group owns a number of packing facilities.
-East 33 has successfully obtained SRO export-approval for its distribution facility, giving it a significant competitive advantage.
+The East 33 Group owns the largest processing and distribution facility, handling ~25% of total industry production, and processing and distribution capacity of circa 21 M Sydney Rock Oysters per annum.
+This provides extensive downstream market reach, and upstream access to regional supply, processing systems and procedures.
+East 33 has also successfully obtained SRO export-approval for its distribution facility, giving it a significant competitive advantage.

 THIRD PARTY SUPPLIERS

-Outside of East 33’s own oyster farming operations, we also sources oysters from both our pending acquisition farmers and trusted third party suppliers up and down the coast of NSW.
-Collectively we refer to them all as Our Farmers.
+Outside of East 33’s owned oyster farming operations, East 33 sources oysters from farmers and trusted third party suppliers up and down the coast of NSW.